slashingweapon/as-perod/Mosyph.md

 Within two weeks every one of the twenty seven armies was forced to surrender.
 That year, another large collection of kingdoms fell to Mosyph, who now called himself Emperor of As-Perod.
 It was the first of ten years of war.

-= The Ten Year Conquest =
+# The Ten Year Conquest

-It may seem strange today that a single man was able to conquer all of [[As-Perod]], but Mosyph's task was made far simpler by the constantly warring nations that existed then.
+It may seem strange today that a single man was able to conquer all of [As-Perod](As-Perod.html), but Mosyph's task was made far simpler by the constantly warring nations that existed then.
 With a multitude of hostile countries unale to form strong aliances, he never faced coherent opposition.
 His most pressing challenge was to unite his conquests together quickly.
 Without his knack at building functional nations he could not have succeeded.
 "War is easy," he famously wrote, "but peace is far harder."